 While Michigan gets an average of about 64 inches of snow every year, Petoskey gets a whopping 111 inches!
 Because of that, it’s no surprise that the area has several ski resorts and lodges that facilitate downhill skiing and other winter recreation.
 If you’re a skiing enthusiast, add at least one of these Petoskey ski resorts to your winter itinerary.

-Offering accommodations and everything that you need for winter skiing, Boyne Highlands is a four-season resort just north of Petoskey in Harbor Springs.
+Offering accommodations and everything that you need for winter skiing, The Highlands at Harbor Springs is a four-season resort just north of Petoskey in Harbor Springs.
 It features 55 ski runs that range from beginner to expert in difficulty, and the longest run is just over 1 mile.
 Although the resort is busy during the winter, the 10 ski lifts keep wait times to a minimum.
 There’s a winter zip line too.

 For a more intimate skiing experience, check out Nub’s Nob.
 This ski area and resort is exceptional at grooming the runs and offers private ski lessons.
 From beginner to master skiers, there are trails for all skill levels.
 It even has Nordic trails, and ski equipment is available for rent as well.